Losing My Religion | Chords + Lyrics

 End

-In the key of Am, R.E.M.’s Losing My Religion’s chords doesn’t break any harmonic rules, they do however flirt with doing so, let’s take a look at each section.
+In the key of Am, R.E.M.’s Losing My Religion’s chords don’t break any harmonic rules, let’s take a look at each section.

-This is followed by an ascending movement, Am – Am/B – C6.
-The Am is chord VI.
-Am/B is like some kind of variation on a VII chord.
+Am – Am/B – C6.
+The Am/B is like some kind of variation on a VII chord.
 C6 is chord I, but also an Am/C.

-Next, we repeat what we started with, then finish off with Am – G. Here’s the full intro.
+Next, we repeat what we started with, then finish with Am – G. Here are all the chords for Losing My Religion’s intro.

 Let’s take a look at the verse, the chords are now much simpler.